kopeckyf/taupy/documentation/source/basic/index.rst

 Base objects
 ************

-The theory of dialectical structures describes debates.
-Debates are composed of arguments as well as support and defeat relations between them.
-Arguments in turn are composed of sentences, and the components of all arguments make up a debate's sentence pool.
+The theory of dialectical structures is an abstract representation of deliberation.
+It uses three main object types to do so.
+A :py:class:`Debate` is composed of a set of arguments as well as a support and defeat relation between them.
+An :py:class:`Argument` consists of premises and a conclusion.
+The relations between arguments are automatically determined through their premises and conclusions.
+An agent's belief system that it forms in light of the debate is described as a :py:class:`Position`.

 .. toctree::
-   :hidden:

    arguments
    debates